openshift/training/beta-4-setup.md

 ## Customized Build and Run Processes
 OpenShift v3 supports customization of both the build and run processes.
-Generally speaking, this involves modifying the various STI scripts from the builder image.
+Generally speaking, this involves modifying the various S2I scripts from the builder image.
 When OpenShift builds your code, it checks to see if any of the scripts in the `.sti/bin` folder of your repository override/supercede the builder image's scripts.
 If so, it will execute the repository script instead.